Hockley, Nottingham: Culture

 Hockley is home to many shops (ranging from design and fashion to New Age and music), as well as many galleries, bars and cafés.

 The area boasts an independent cinema, Broadway Cinema, which was the first cinema in the United Kingdom to show Quentin Tarantino's Pulp Fiction following its premiere at the Cannes Film Festival.

 Hockley was also home to The Screen Room, which was (at the time) the world's smallest commercial cinema, as confirmed by the Guinness Book of Records.
 It had 21 seats and a single screen.
 It opened in 2002 and closed in 2011.

+In 2022 Hockley was named by The Times as one of “the coolest places in the UK to move in.”
+Giving their reasons for the choice, The Times mentioned Hockley’s graffiti murals, warehouse clubs to indie spots, cocktail bars and caves.